-We exist to close the cyber-security gender gap for BAME women.
+We exist to diversify the cyber-security industry globally.

 Founder and Executive Director

 Stephanie is passionate about upskilling girls and women from ethnic minority groups with digital skills needed to compete in the modern-day world.
-She has a track record of facilitating significant development initiatives and was part of the team that pioneered the world's first public health information service inside the WhatsApp platform.
-Tackling fake news on Ebola, Stephanie led a data restructuring project which supplied text, pictures and audio to users in West Africa.
+She has a track record of supporting global initiatives and was part of the BBC World Service team that developed the world's first public health information service on the WhatsApp platform.
+Tackling fake news on Ebola, Stephanie led a data restructuring project which supplied text, pictures and audio to over 16,000 consumers in West Africa.
 She has six years experience of delivering high-profile initiatives in Slovakia, Morocco, UK and several African nations through her experience with the UK Government, UN Women, Balloon Ventures and the European Commission.
 She is currently pursuing a PhD in Information Security at Royal Holloway.

-Helen is passionate about Finance, Education and the sometimes obscure intersection between the two.
+Helen is passionate about finance, education and diversity and enjoys bringing the three areas together.
 Whilst at Goldman Sachs, she not only immersed herself in the world of long-term investing as a professional but also ran various initiatives designed to educate and inspire employees across the firm as a committee member of the Goldman Sachs Firmwide Black Network.
-Her passion for Education and Finance has most recently taken her to the UK Department for Education where she works as a Financial Policy Analyst.
-Outside of work, Helen volunteers for Action Tutoring, an education charity supporting pupils from disadvantaged backgrounds to achieve a higher level of academic attainment, with a view of helping them progress to further education, employment or training.store and collect data for your site.
+Her passion for education and finance has taken her to the Department for Education where she has held various roles including as a financial policy and strategy adviser for the apprenticeship programme in England.
+Here she advised on how the programme’s finances could be managed better both in the present and the future and engaged directly in negotiations with HM Treasury to secure funding for future years.

 Head of Community